St Albans Bach Choir

 St Albans Bach Choir is an amateur choir based in St Albans.
 Since its founding in 1924, it has performed a wide range of choral music including but by no means limited to the great Bach masterpieces.
 It strives for the highest possible standards of music making, employing soloists of the highest calibre and professional orchestras.
 Performances are normally held in St Albans Cathedral.
 The Musical Director is William Fox, Director of Music at the Cathedral.

 The choir has been conducted by distinguished guest conductors Sir David Willcox, John Rutter CBE, Sir Richard Armstrong and Laurence Cummings.

 In October 2018, the choir was recognised as being amongst "9 of The Best UK Choirs".

-The choir celebrated its centenary in 2024 with a season of outstanding concerts and the publication of a high quality book about the choir, its history, music and people.
+The choir marked its centenary in 2024 with a season of concerts and the publication of a book about the choir, its history, music and people.